-“Enhancing democracy in Moldova through inclusive and transparent elections” (EDMITE Project) is a Project that sets the overall goal to achieve an enhanced transparency and inclusiveness of the electoral process in Moldova through a modernized IT system, improved legislation and intensified public participation, addressing the root causes of the current challenges hampering the further development of the democracy and the advancement of the electoral process in the Republic of Moldova.
+The first phase of the “Enhancing democracy in Moldova through inclusive and transparent elections” (EDMITE) had the overall goal to achieve an enhanced transparency and inclusiveness of the electoral process in Moldova through a modernized IT system, improved legislation and intensified public participation, addressing the root causes of the current challenges hampering the further development of the democracy and the advancement of the electoral process in the Republic of Moldova.

-A distinct thematic focus of the Project is to enhance the awareness on political participation and electoral processes via a series of multi-layered interventions.
-The Project supports the CEC and CICDE in designing and implementing large-scale civic education and voter information programmes, offers strategic communication expertise and facilitates other activities as to generate a positive change and deliver tailored information to a wide spectrum of target groups (including women, youth and first-time voters, ethnic and linguistic minorities, diaspora, people with disabilities, etc.).
+A distinct thematic focus of the Project phase was to enhance the awareness on political participation and electoral processes via a series of multi-layered interventions.
+The Project supported the CEC and CCET in designing and implementing large-scale civic education and voter information programs, offered communication expertise and facilitated outreach activities as to generate a positive change and deliver tailored information to a wide spectrum of target groups (including women, youth and first-time voters, ethnic and linguistic minorities, diaspora, people with disabilities, etc.).

-- Enhancing the inclusiveness of the electoral process through increasing the functional and technical capacities of the State Automated Information System “Elections” (SAISE) to keep up with the technical and political developments;
+- Enhance the inclusiveness of the electoral process by increasing the functional and technical capacities of the State Automated Information System “Elections” (SAISE);

-- Supporting the advancement of the legal reform in the area of elections, particularly to the implementation of the political party finance legislation, as well as to responding to the technical developments required for a more transparent and inclusive electoral process;
+- Support the advancement of the legal reform in elections, particularly to the implementation of the political party finance legislation;

-- Enhancing political participation of citizens by setting up and implementing the voters’ information and civic education programmes, specifically targeting vulnerable groups, including women, youth, persons with different types of disabilities and linguistic minorities and the Diaspora.
+- Enhance the political participation of citizens by setting up and implementing the voters’ information and civic education programmes.

 - Credibility of the State Register of Voters enhanced;